campvanilla/casualdb/README.md

 .push(value)
 </code></h4>

-Push a new value into array.
-Returns a `ColletionOperator` with the updated array.
+Push a new value into the collection.
+Returns a `CollectionOperator` with the updated items.

 ```ts
 const data = await db.get<Schema["posts"]>('posts');